PycraftDeveloper/PMMA/README.md

 ## Credits

-PMMA is made possible thanks to the following third party components.:
+PMMA is made possible thanks to the following third party components:

 C/C++ projects: